sonrabakarim/barlkk/_posts/2016-09-19-choose-hugo-over-jekyll.md

   {: .notice--info}

 - **It's ultra flexible.** Unlike Jekyll, which was blog-focused until [Collections](https://jekyllrb.com/docs/collections/) were bolted on, Hugo was built from the ground up with freedom of content structure in mind.
 - **It's fun!** To prove this last point I decided to create a theme for Hugo called [After Dark](https://comfusion.github.io/after-dark/) (pictured below).
-The theme creation process took about two days, and making it reminded me of the joys of coding for the Web circa 1995.
-Back when flying toasters were all the rage.
+The theme creation process took about two days, and making it reminded me of the joys of coding for the Web circa 1995---back when flying toasters were all the rage.

 [![After Dark theme for Hugo screenshot](/images/after-dark-framed.png)](https://comfusion.github.io/after-dark/)